Horlicks-p/moelog-ai-qna-links/README.md

-=== Moelog AI Q&A Links Wordprss plugin===
+=== Moelog AI Q&A Links ===
 Contributors: Horlicks
 Author link: https://www.moelog.com/
-Tags: AI, OpenAI, Gemini, ChatGPT, Q&A, GPT, AI Answer, SEO, Schema, GEO, Wordpress Requires at least: 5.0
+Tags: AI, OpenAI, Gemini, ChatGPT, Q&A, GPT, AI Answer, SEO, Schema, GEO Requires at least: 5.0
 Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 1.6.2
+Stable tag: 1.6.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-This Wordpress plugin appends a customizable list of AI Q&A links to each post or page.
+This plugin appends a customizable list of AI Q&A links to each post or page.
 When a user clicks a question, a new tab opens with an AI-generated answer powered by OpenAI or Gemini.
 You can customize the model, prompt, and language, making it flexible for multilingual sites.